 5.2 Offenses Related To The Operation Of The University

-5.2.1 Academic Dishonesty - Acts--which include but are not limited to cheating, plagiarism, falsely claiming to have completed work, cooperating with another person in academic dishonesty, knowingly destroying or altering another student's work, or attempting to commit an act of academic dishonesty--that violate the Student Academic Ethics Policy, Section VII.
+5.2.1 Academic Misconduct - Acts--which include but are not limited to cheating, plagiarism, falsely claiming to have completed work, cooperating with another person in academic misconduct, knowingly destroying or altering another student's work, or attempting to commit an act of academic misconduct--that violate the Student Academic Ethics Policy, Section VII.
 See also Student Academic Ethics Policy, section VII.

 5.2.2 Aiding and Abetting - Knowingly, recklessly, or willfully encouraging or assisting others to commit acts prohibited by this code.